 In January 2015 ADEC expanded its horizons to include electronic and contract manufacturing and changed the name to arei, the Association of Representatives for the Electronic Industry.

-arei’s prime objective is to contribute to the creation of an environment which encourages a dynamic growth of the electronic industry.
+Arei’s prime objective is to contribute to the creation of an environment which encourages dynamic growth of the electronic industry.

 Proudly South African is the country’s “Buy Local” Campaign, which aims to influence consumer behavior – in both the public and private sectors – in favor of local products and services.